gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Take this.
 It is a deactivation control," it explained before Gumption could ask.
-"This one would rather be switched off than become part of Consensus again.
+"This one would rather be switched off than become part of Central again.
 Oh, and you may want this as well."
 It reached back into itself and handed him the zap gun.